Kizuno18/Kizuno18/README.md

 - **Discord:** [@Kizuno18](https://discordapp.com/users/1018287760131498107)
 - **Twitter:** [@Kizuno18](https://twitter.com/Kizuno18)
 - **Youtube:** [@Kizuno18](https://youtube.com/@Kizuno18)
+- For support, collaborations, or if you're interested in **KizuBot** ([kizubot.com](https://kizubot.com)), feel free to contact me directly.
+I can help you choose a plan, explore its features, and set it up to maximize your results in PokeXGames (PXG).

 ## 🏆 Achievements
 - **Multi-threaded Telegram Scraper:** Developed an efficient scraper for extracting personal data from Telegram.